Everything that’s coming in WoW Shadowlands patch 9.1

 Covenant campaigns continue as we invade the Maw

 There’s a lot of Covenant content in this patch.
 In addition to the extended campaign, Renown will increase by an additional 40 ranks, and will likely be tied to Covenant progression, just like it is now.
 As we advance the story, the four Covenants will unite and start bringing the fight to the Jailer in the Maw.
 In exchange for our aid we’ll unlock new Covenant cosmetic outfits and mounts.

-The Maw gets a new zone and some quality of life improvements
+The Maw gets a new zone, invasions, and some quality of life improvements

 As the Covenants head into the Maw, we’ll encounter our first new Shadowlands zone: Korthia, a daily quest hub that promises to delve into the lore of the First Ones and the leaders of the Shadowlands.
 Korthia’s arrival in the Maw will also help players overcome two of its biggest obstacles: lack of mounts and the Eye of the Jailer.
-While we don’t have all the details yet, it’s expected that mounting will become available early on as we explore Korthia, and we’ll be able to “cleanse” ourselves of the Eye of the Jailer via a side quest chain at some point as well.
+Mounting and the ability to “cleanse” ourselves of the Eye of the Jailer will become available almost immediately as we explore Korthia right after the patch arrives.

-Lots of group content, with a new raid, new dungeon, and new Torghast
+Lots of group content, with a new raid, new dungeon, and changes to Torghast

 The other major new group content arriving with patch 9.1 is Tazavesh, the Veiled Market, a Broker-themed mega-dungeon with 8 bosses — including the Infinite Pirate Dragon — that will only be available in Mythic difficulty at launch.
 Rewards for completing this heist-like dungeon include a mount (not the Infinite Pirate Dragon, sadly) and some cute pets.